justinnk/bss-simulation-study/review/README.md

 ## Documentation

 The documentation for each artifact can be found in the respective subfolders of the root.
 A list of those folders and their contents is given in `README.md`.
+All artifact-folders contain their own `README.md`, where the contents and their use is described.
+Additionally, all code is commented and most of it features a description at the top of the file.

 ## Requirements